awslabs/mountpoint-s3/doc/CONFIGURATION.md

 ## Metrics

-Mountpoint supports exporting metrics using OTLP protocol to provide insights into operations such as FUSE requests, S3 requests, and throughput.
+Mountpoint supports exporting metrics using OpenTelemetry protocol (OTLP) to provide insights into operations such as FUSE requests, S3 requests, and throughput.
 Use the `--otlp-endpoint` command-line argument to export metrics to CloudWatch Agent or other OTLP-compatible collectors.
 See [METRICS.md](METRICS.md) for more details.

 ## Unstable configurations